Borongan: Air

 The Borongan Airport is located at Barangay Punta Maria.
 The Airport has undergone several improvements through the years since its construction during the Second World War, where it was constructed as an emergency air strip for the military.
 The Air strip is serviceable to smaller aircraft, such as turbo-propelled Airplanes, which was seen when the airport had chartered flights on different occasions.
-On December 19, 2022, Philippine Airlines subsidiary PAL Express, commenced operations between Cebu to Borongan with 2x weekly flights from Monday and Friday.
+On December 19, 2022, Philippine Airlines subsidiary PAL Express, commenced operations between Cebu to Borongan with 3x weekly flights from Monday, Wednesday, and Friday.

 Sea

 The Port of Borongan is classified as a national port and can accommodate medium-draft sea vessels, linking the town with the other coastal and riverine towns of the province as well as major coastal cities of Eastern Visayas, Central Visayas and Bicol regions.
 Access to and from the outlying inhabited offshore islands of Borongan Bay is either through motorized as well as sail- or oar-driven outrigger bancas.